zdelrosario/zdr-site/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Zachary del Rosario is an Assistant Professor of Engineering and Applied Statistics at Olin College.
-His goal is to help scientists and engineers reason under uncertainty.
-Zach started as a technical researcher working on statistical procedures for engineering design.
-Now, he uses qualitative research methods to understand how engineers deal with uncertainty in practice.
+Zach del Rosario is an Associate Professor of Engineering and Applied Statistics at Olin College.
+He works as a discipline-based education researcher at the intersection of engineering and statistics.
+Zach favors qualitative research methods, and has research interests in the teaching of engineering modeling and statistical thinking.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/zdr_cv.pdf" "newtab" >}}CV{{< /staticref >}}.